Linear Gauges in SSRS

 Preview Linear Gauge 9

-If you observe the above screenshot, It is giving a perfect result, but the range is starting beyond the starting point (1500000).
+If you observe the above screenshot, It gives a perfect result, but the range starts beyond the starting point (1500000).

-It is because we set the Range Starting value to 0 at the beginning.
-Let us change the range starting value to 1500000 as shown below
+We set the Range Starting value to 0 at the beginning.
+Let us change the range starting value to 1500000, as shown below.

 Change Linear Gauge Scale Start and Stop 10